MarcoTerzulli/GAVI-Manderoli/README.md

 ## Built With

-* [JetBrains Pycharm](https://www.jetbrains.com/pycharm/) - The IDE used for development and testing
+* [JetBrains Pycharm](https://www.jetbrains.com/pycharm/) - The IDE we used for development and testing
 * [Python](https://www.python.org/) - Programming Language
-* [Whoosh](https://pypi.org/project/Whoosh/) - Full Text Indexing and Search
+* [Whoosh](https://pypi.org/project/Whoosh/) - Used for Information Retrieval

 ## Authors